Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 For Trinidad

-See "Final Fate" below
+Sunk - See "Final Fate" below

 * As can be seen under "Final Fate", she's said to have been in a convoy at the beginning of this last voyage.

-Arthur W. Sewall is listed in the slow Sydney (C.B.)-U.K. Convoy SC 51 in Oct./Nov.-1941, bound for Milford Haven and Southampton (she's said to have been cancelled from the faster convoy, HX 155, which is not available to me).
-She returned across the ocean at the end of Nov. with the westbound North Atlantic Convoy ON 40*, which departed Liverpool on Nov.
+On Oct.
+23-1941, she's listed in the slow Sydney (C.B.)-U.K. Convoy SC 51, bound for Milford Haven and Southampton (she's said to have been cancelled from the faster convoy, HX 155*, which left Halifax on Oct.
+16).
+She arrived Southampton, via Belfast Lough and Milford Haven, on Nov.
+15, returning across the ocean later that month with the westbound North Atlantic Convoy ON 40*, which originated in Liverpool on Nov.
 25 and dispersed Dec.
-4 (according to the Voyage Record, she joined this convoy from Belfast); her destination is given as Curacao, where she arrived on Dec.
-19.
+4; her destination is given as Curacao, where she arrived on Dec.
+19, having sailed from Belfast Lough Nov.
+26. Charles Racine (collided, returned), Egda, Evita, Fernmoor, Finnanger (returned), Rio Novo, Slemdal, Storanger, Tai Shan and Velox are also listed.

 Final Fate - 1942:

 There were no casualties.
 2 distress messages were immediately sent out with the emergency set (these were heard by a British vessel), and the secret papers dropped overboard.
 After the explosion the ship listed first to port, then to starboard and later back to port again.
 One of the lifeboats had been destroyed, half of the survivors took to the remaining 3 boats right away, while the rest stayed on board for about half an hour until it became clear the ship could not be saved.
-While the remaining 17 were launching a raft on the poop a third torpedo missed the stern by a couple of yards (this according to maritime hearings).
+While the remaining 17 were launching a raft on the poop, a third torpedo missed the stern by a couple of yards (this according to maritime hearings).

 The 17 on the raft paddled towards the lifeboats and at about 18:30, an hour after the first torpedo had struck, they were all well astern of the ship when a 4th torpedo hit amidships.
-From the boats they later spotted a periscope and as they rowed away in the dark they watched as the U-boat shelled their ship for a long time until she finally went down somewhere between 22:00 and 23:00.
+From the boats, they later spotted a periscope and as they rowed away in the dark, they watched as the U-boat shelled their ship for a long time until she finally went down somewhere between 22:00 and 23:00.
 The U-boat then appeared to search the ocean with lights, but the survivors managed to row away unseen.
 At about 02:00 on Aug.
 8 the U-boat eventually disappeared in a northeasterly direction.

 All the survivors were picked up by the Greek D/S Athina Livanos on Aug.
 10 and landed in Port of Spain on Aug.
 19.

 Jürgen Rohwer's "Axis Submarine Successes of World War II" says she sank on Aug.
 8 - this is probably just a matter of different time zones used in records.
 Charles Hocking (ref.
 My Sources page) says she was attacked again the next day and sank in position 08 28N 34 21W.
-This position is also given in Rohwer's book.
+This position is also given in J. Rohwer's book.

 The maritime hearings were held in New York on Sept.
 24-1942 with Captain Pallesen (in his cabin when the torpedo hit), the 2nd mate (instructing a new gunner on the gun platform at the time), 3rd mate (on duty on the bridge, having just releaved the 1st mate who was going down for a meal), Ordinary Seaman Larsen (on duty on the upper bridge), and the 2nd engineer appearing (on duty in the engine room - he's named Limkjær in the maritime statements, Thorsen in the crew list).